YJAJ/YJAJ.github.io/blog/_posts/2019-06-12-recent-vqa-models.markdown

 	</script>
 </head>

-_To have a glimpse through VQA tasks and datasets, you can read through my previous post, ["Notes on VQA"](http://www.yjpark.me/blog/jekyll/update/2019/03/11/notes-on-vqa.html)._
+_To get a brief look at VQA tasks and datasets, you can read through my previous post, ["Notes on VQA"](http://www.yjpark.me/blog/jekyll/update/2019/03/11/notes-on-vqa.html)._

 The purpose of this post is to summarise trends in recent VQA models from:
 - ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering" by Anderson et al. (2017)](https://arxiv.org/abs/1707.07998);